 After At-Home Toothache Care…

 These at-home remedies can help you quickly feel some temporary relief from your toothache.
-However, they’re not a replacement for professional dental care.
+However, they’re not a replacement for professional dental care, especially when a toothache becomes a dental emergency.
 If you’re experiencing tooth or gum pain, schedule an appointment with Espire Dental as soon as you can.
-Call the La Mesa team at (619) 430-2616 for a beautiful and pain-free smile!